-Regardless of where it’s from, falafel is a simple street food, a Middle Eastern/Greek fast food if you will.
+Regardless of where it’s from, falafel is a simple street food, a Middle Eastern fast food if you will.
 Yet, for something served up on pretty much every street corner, it can seem exceedingly difficult and daunting to get right at home.
 Not anymore!
 This air-fried falafel is so easy to make, packed with flavor and crispy even without deep-frying.

 My biggest struggle used to be producing golden crispy falafel.
 I know traditional falafel is always deep-fried, but I just really didn’t want to go that route.
 While deep-frying produces the most crispy and delicious falafel, it also adds a lot of calories and free radicals.
 I tried baking the falafel in the oven, frying it in the pan with just a little bit of oil, but it just never came out as crispy as from a deep-fryer.
 I literally went through bags of chickpeas, trying different modifications, but just couldn’t get it right.
 Until one day my husband bought me an air fryer.
 The air-fried falafel is crispy on the outside, soft on the inside, and perfect on salads or stuffed in a pita with some tahini dressing.

-Tips for Making the Best Air-Fried Falafel
+Tips for Making Air-Fried Falafel

-Chickpeas – I’ve seen falafel recipes that call for either cooked chickpeas or uncooked, soaked chickpeas.
+I’ve seen falafel recipes that call for either cooked chickpeas or uncooked, soaked chickpeas.
 In the past, I tried making falafel with cooked chickpeas, but the dough would completely disintegrate in the oil.
 As I later learned, cooked chickpeas are too tender and contain too much moisture to achieve the right consistency.
 That’s when you start adding binding ingredients like all-purpose flour, breadcrumbs, or eggs, leaving falafel territory.
 So take the time to soak the chickpeas and don’t settle for the canned variety.

-Herbs and spices – there are a lot of options when it comes to seasoning falafel.
+There are a lot of options when it comes to seasoning falafel.
 The most common herbs and spices include cilantro, parsley, cumin, and coriander.
 However, I’ve seen recipes calling for mint, sage, and even cardamon or turmeric.
 I prefer to stick with the traditional herbs and spices, but you can experiment with different flavors and see what you like.

-Let the falafel dough rest – the trick to getting the falafel mixture bind together really well is to let the dough rest for about 15-30 minutes before shaping it into balls.
+The trick to getting the falafel mixture bind together really well is to let the dough rest for about 15-30 minutes before shaping it into balls.
 This allows the excess starch to seep out.

 Tools You’ll Need